 Information was provided to staff, service users and/or their relatives on how feedback could be provided to RQIA about the quality of services in the day care setting.
 This included service user/relative questionnaires and a staff poster.
-No responses were received.
+Thirteen responses were received. and the respondents were very satisfied that care was safe, effective, compassionate and well led.
+No staff responses were received within the timescale requested.

-The findings of the inspection were provided to the day care worker at the conclusion of the inspection.
+The findings of the inspection were provided to the manager at the conclusion of the inspection.